MKand/agenticprotocols/demo.md

 # Model Context Protocol (MCP) Demo

-This demo walks through the implementation and usage of the Model Context Protocol (MCP) using examples from the Metal Bank of Braavos project.
+This demo walks through the implementation and usage of the Model Context Protocol (MCP) using examples from the Metal Bank project.
 Instead of duplicating code, this guide links directly to the implementation files for reference.

 ## Part 1: Understanding MCP Basics